Science of baby sleep

-When do babies drop to one nap?
-6 signs your baby is ready
+When do babies go to one nap?
+6 tell-tale signs

 Naps are precious for your baby.
 They also mean a little downtime for you.
 For the first few months of life, your little one will sleep in many short spurts throughout the day.

-When toddlers drop to one nap, it can be a slow process that requires some planning.
-But don’t worry, we’ve got you covered.
+When babies drop to one nap, it can be a slow process that requires some planning.
+But don’t worry, we have got you covered.

-Read on for an expert-backed guide on when to transition to one nap and how to help your toddler adjust.
+Read on for an expert-backed guide on when to transition to one nap and how to help your toddler adjust to one nap schedule.

 Why do babies need naps?